-The title of Article 24 is “Boules thrown contrary to the rules”.
-Here is the complete text of Article 24.
+In the 2016 version of the FIPJP rules, the title of Article 24 is “Boules thrown contrary to the rules”.

 Any boule thrown contrary to the rules is dead, and anything that it displaced in its travel is put back in place, if its original position was marked.
 However, the opponent has the right to apply the advantage rule and to declare that it is valid.
 In this case, the boule pointed or shot, is still alive and anything it has displaced remains in its place.